In page navigation

 What to invest in for experienced investors

-Copy link to sectionExperienced investors can take more risks and create a balanced portfolio independently rather than relying on ready-made ones like ETFs.
+Copy link to sectionMore advanced investors can take more risks and create a balanced portfolio independently rather than relying on ready-made ones like ETFs.
 Consider investing in various assets and taking a few more chances on smaller companies with potential rather than just investing in the finished article.

-Mobile investment apps make it extremely easy for experienced investors to decide where to put their money.
-There are lots of investment apps around and some focus on just one or two markets, while others include lots.
-Experienced investors can use more than one investment app to invest in different areas, whether investing in stocks in other countries or different assets like cryptocurrencies.
+A mobile investing account makes it extremely easy for experienced investors to decide where to put their money.
+Consider using more than one investment app to maximise your investing options, as this is usually the best way to spread your risk, whether that’s by investing in stocks from other countries or different assets like cryptocurrencies.

 Here’s a quick recap of what to do as an experienced investor: